shuliw/guidebookpy/chapter1.md

-# Chapter 1 Why GitBook
+# Chapter 1 GitBook & GitHub

-*
-It can be integrated with Github.
-*
-Writing with GitBook is easy.
-*
-It is my homework at [OMOOC2PY](https://github.com/OpenMindClub/OMOOC2py) to create a guidebook on GitBook.
+GitHub is used as a major channel in the course of  [OMOOC2PY](https://github.com/OpenMindClub/OMOOC2py).